FabricAttachedMemory/tm-ivshmem-server/README.md

 ### Version 2.6

 The format is highly similar to that of QEMU 2.5.
-The "x-memdev" keyword is now just "memdev".
+In the "-device" stanza the "ivshmem" keyword is now "ivshmem-plain" and the "x-memdev" keyword is now just "memdev".

 ## Files